aaronalonsotorrens/stock-data-project/README.md

 4. Stopping the container.
 5. Removing the container.
 6. Creating a new container using the same Docker volume.
-7. Calling `GET /stocks/AAPL` without running ingestion again.
+7. Opening the frontend without running ingestion again.

 The Apple stock data was still available.